mariatnguyen/mariatnguyen.github.io/_posts/2021-1-14-retrieve-all-wordpress-posts-faster.md

 print_r( json_encode($result));</p>
 </div>

+Following this loop, I linked each tile to a slug that would quickly GET the individual post when clicked.
+This way, the data was only retrieved for the user when necessary.

 You won't need your theme and other WordPress includes for this page. <b>SHORTINIT</b>, and other parts of this snippet, will help you load a very minimal version of WordPress.

-To strip and modify the default settings, I added this to the beginning of my PHP code:
+To strip and change the default settings, I added this to the beginning of my PHP code:
 <div class="blockcode">
 <p>define('WP_USE_THEMES', false);<br>
 ini_set('html_errors', 0);<br>